influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.3/introduction/installation_guidelines.md

 #### Use three and only three Meta nodes

-Although technically the cluster can function with any number of meta nodes, there are very few if any reasons to run with anything other than three meta nodes.
-One or two meta nodes offer very little redundancy.
+Although technically the cluster can function with any number of meta nodes, the best pratice is to ALWAYS have an odd number of meta nodes.
+This allows the meta nodes to reach consensus.
+An even number of meta nodes cannot achieve consensus because there can be no "deciding vote" cast between the nodes if they disagree.

-The loss of one meta node will render a single meta node cluster non-functional, and will prevent a two meta node cluster from functioning more than a few hours, at best.
+Therefore, the minumum number of meta nodes for a high availability (HA) installation is three (3).
+So, the typical HA installation for InfluxEnterprise is to deploy three meta nodes.

-In contrast, a three meta node cluster can tolerate the permanent loss of a single meta node with no degradation in any function or performance.
+Aside from three being a magic number, a three meta node cluster can tolerate the permanent loss of a single meta node with no degradation in any function or performance.
 A replacement meta node can be added to restore the cluster to full redundancy.
 A three meta node cluster that loses two meta nodes will still be able to handle